screwdriver-cd/guide/docs/user-guide/FAQ.md

 ## How do I start a pipeline manually?

 To start a build manually, click the Start button on your pipeline page.
+Starting a pipeline starts all jobs with `~commit` event trigger.

 ![Start a pipeline](./assets/start-pipeline.png)